Priyankasaggu11929/priyankasaggu11929.github.io/fitness.md

 <sub>I'm not stressing although.
 It's me acknowleding that it is ***hard*** to let go off cravings sometimes.</sub>

-<sub>Even though I know that eating all the junk is doing all bad to me, making me momentarily feel "only satisfied" (not good, because even when I'm eating, I am thinking of the later out of guilt), and leaving me all heavy and full and lazy for the rest of the time and eventually making me eat even more.
-Hahaha, yea, this is what happens!</sub>
+<sub>Even though I know that eating all the junk is doing all bad to me, making me momentarily feel "only satisfied" (not good, because even when I'm eating, I am thinking of the later, out of guilt).
+It makes me feel all heavy and full and lazy for the rest of my day(s) and eventually making me eat even more to let go off that bad feeling.
+Hahaha, yea, this is what is actually happening!</sub>

 <sub>But I'm reminding myself again.
 Fitness is not a destination, it's a journey, it's a way of life.</sub>